hapax/hapax.github.io/assets/teaching.md

 I've called this a manifesto since it is a call to arms rather than a detailed programme.
-In this last section, however, I want to start considering some techniques for implementation and the pedagogical nitty gritty to go with them.
+In this last section, however, I want to start considering implementation and pedagogical fine points.

 ##### 4.1.
 Learning to walk <a id="sec-4-1" name="sec-4-1"></a>